What Are the Functions of a Camera Lens? Unlocking the Magic |

 Q. How do lens filters enhance photography?

-Ans: Lens filters can reduce glare, enhance colors, and control exposure, allowing photographers to achieve specific artistic effects and improve image quality in various shooting conditions.
+Ans: Lens filters can reduce glare, enhance colours, and control exposure, allowing photographers to achieve specific artistic effects and improve image quality in various shooting conditions.

 Leave a Comment